History and Literature

 The Latin of Paris, Orléans or Reims?

 Most students went to Paris, but the study of classical literature also flourished in Orléans – making these two cities good contenders for Saxo’s years of study.
-A quote by Matthew of Vendôme comes to mind: “Parisius logicam sibi iactitet, Aurelianis / auctores, elegos Vindocinense solum” ‘Let Paris boast of logic, Orléans of the authors, Vendôme only of its elegies.”
+A quote by Matthew of Vendôme comes to mind: “Parisius logicam sibi iactitet, Aurelianis / auctores, elegos Vindocinense solum” ‘Let Paris boast of logic, Orléans of the authors, Vendôme of its elegies.”
 (The auctores here denote the authors of classical antiquity.)

 Reims is another possibility.
 The late Karsten Friis-Jensen, the foremost scholar of Saxo in our time, pointed out some noteworthy connections between a Carthusian abbey in Reims and two Danish archbishops active before and during Saxo’s presumed period in France.
 Furthermore, in the 1170s when Saxo would have been busy with his studies, Reims was the home of the most famous poet of the age, Walter of Châtillon, who composed the Alexandreis, a verse epic on the life of Alexander the Great.
 This, in fact, is the only contemporary Latin poem that Saxo borrows from.